Austro-German Postal Union: First addendum to the revised contract

-In 1855 one further conference took place in Vienna.
-On this conference the association's rules were agreed upon.
+In 1855, one further conference took place in Vienna.
+There, the association's rules were agreed upon.
 Things, whose transport is dangerous, were excluded.
 The addendum regulates the transit fees, the delivery of the letter post, and tells, what has to be done with unstamped or insufficiently stamped letters.
 It also regulates the guarantees for registered mail, parcels, consignments with stated value, and many more.